The Best Egypt Itinerary 7 days

 Day 5 – Luxor – Valley of the Kings

-The Valley of the Kings has 63 different royal tombs from the New Kingdom period (1550-1069 AD) all very different them each other.
+The Valley of the Kings has 63 different royal tombs from the New Kingdom period (1550-1069 AD) all very different than each other.
 There is a rotation system for the tombs to ensure they do not get ruined by tourists through over use and carbon dioxide and humidity (supposedly the average tourist sweats out 2.8kgs of sweat) and this affects the paintings.

 The ticket to the Valley of the Kings costs $6 or 100 Egyptian pounds and includes entrance to three tombs.
 Again this is so they can rotate the tombs that are open and preserve the tombs.
 King Tut’s tomb is an extra 100 Egyptian pounds.
 The three tombs I visited were Ramsey I, Merenptah, and Ramsey IV along with King Tutankhamun.